pdcarroll/react-kinesis-webrtc/README.md

 ### useViewer

 Establishes a viewer connection to an existing, active signaling channel.
+The default is a two-way connection between the client and peer.

+To create a **one-way** connection with a remote peer, omit the `media` argument from the `config` object.
+In this case, the client's local media devices are not accessed.

 #### Params